leangjia/blender_docs/manual/editors/preferences/interface.rst

    The language used for translating the user interface (UI).
    The list is broken up into categories determining how complete the translations are.

+Affect
    Tooltips
       Translates the descriptions when hovering over UI elements.
    Interface
       Translates all labels in menus, buttons, and panels.
    New Data
       Translates the names of new data-blocks.

 Text Rendering